 Missed exams will be assigned a grade of 0% unless re-scheduling for a valid reason is approved and determined in advance of scheduled exam date.
 If there are known conflicts with exam scheduling, please see the instructor as soon as possible to discuss an alternative examination date.

 EVALUATION:

-Laboratory Assignments (10) 30% (3% each)
+Laboratory Assignments (10) 30%

-Written Assignments (2) 10% (5% each)
+Lecture Assignments (2) 15%

 Midterm Lecture Exam 15%

-Final Laboratory Exam 20%
+Final Laboratory Exam 15%

 Final Lecture Exam 25%

 Total 100%